 A final approval hearing was held on November 2, 2016 at 2:00 p.m., at which the court approved the settlement and related relief.
 There is no claim process, however if you are a Group Trust or represent a Group Trust, you were required to submit a certification by December 20, 2016, as explained in the Notice.

 If you have questions about the settlement, please contact Labaton Sucharow at email@example.com or 1-888-219-6877, or contact the Claims Administrator, A.B.
 Data, Ltd., at 877-240-3540.

 Additional Proceedings After November 2, 2016

 After the final approval hearing was held, and the settlement and request for attorneys’ fees and expenses were approved, Lead Counsel notified the court of certain inadvertent errors in the motion for fees and expenses previously submitted to the court.
-On March 8, 2017, the court appointed a special master to review the fee and expense application and to issue a report and recommendation.
+On March 8, 2017, the court appointed a special master to review the original fee and expense application and to issue a report and recommendation.
+The special master’s report and recommendation was issued on June 28, 2018.
+On February 27, 2020, the court issued a decision that modified the special master’s report and recommendation.
 All filings with the court concerning these additional proceedings are available using the links to the right.

 The case is Arkansas Teacher Retirement System v.
 State Street Corp. et al., No. 11-cv-10230 (D. Mass.).
 The lead plaintiff is Arkansas Teacher Retirement System.
 The defendant is State Street Corporation.